ImagineCemeteries/ImagineCemeteries/welcome.md

 # To Do
-Torture prevention / Fake illness
+- Torture prevention / Fake illness
-Supplementing
+- Supplementing
-The Drave
+- The Drave
-Types of Spirits
+- Working on cliff notes
-Ghosts vs Deities
+- How we can help
-How we can help
+- print and laminate a cliffnotes page

 Good Feeling Explanation
  - The good feeling is an experience that happenes when you get multiple entities to imagine a cemetary together.
 It feels like a high but it isn't, its simply the absense of friction, doubt and lethargy.
 And all the other symptoms that come with the dark cloud.
 Means they cleared it.